-The Company may license the use of the Iberdrola brand to all of the companies of the Group and to the entities in the nature of foundations linked to the Group.
-All licensees shall be required to comply with the provisions of this Policy and any corresponding brand licensing agreement implementing the terms and conditions for using the Iberdrola brand.
-The Company may receive remuneration for the use of the brand, and particularly as consideration for receiving the benefits arising from the use thereof, upon the terms and conditions agreed in the corresponding license agreement.
+The Company may license the use of the Iberdrola brand to the other companies of the Group and to the foundations linked thereto.

-Entities licensing the Iberdrola brand must use it in the same manner and in accordance with the standards of the Iberdrola Brand Usage Guide in effect from time to time, as well as with the quality control clauses of the relevant brand licensing agreement.
+The licensees shall be required to comply with the provisions of this Policy and any corresponding brand licensing agreement implementing the terms and conditions for using the Iberdrola brand.

-Any use of the Iberdrola brand that differs from the provisions of the Iberdrola Brand Usage Guide must be authorised in advance pursuant to the provisions of said guide.
+They shall also be required to use the Iberdrola brand in the same manner and in accordance with the standards of the Iberdrola Brand Usage Guide in effect from time to time, as well as with the quality control clauses established in the brand licensing agreement.
+Any use of the Iberdrola brand that differs from the provisions of the aforementioned guide must be authorised in advance pursuant to the provisions thereof.